tjpullen/BMB_2018/chapter2.md

 By definition, a quarter of the values will fall within each quartile.
 Approximately half of the weight values will fall within which interval:

 **Tip:** If the plot is too small, resize it by dragging the boundaries.
+Alternatively, click the double arrow symbol in the **Plots** tab to view it in a pop-up window (you may have to allow pop-ups).

 *** =instructions
 - 24 - 28